 6.2.
 Vegan Citrus Blueberry Cheesecake

-To make a vegan citrus blueberry cheesecake, replace cream cheese with soaked cashews blended until smooth, adding coconut milk for a creamy consistency.
-Sweeten with maple syrup and mix in lemon juice and zest.
-Use almond flour and dates for the crust.
-Refrigerate until set and enjoy a plant-based alternative that doesn’t compromise on flavor.
+To make vegan, blend soaked cashews until smooth with coconut milk.
+Sweeten with maple syrup, add lemon juice and zest.
+Use almond flour and dates for crust.
+Chill till set and enjoy a dairy-free option.

 7. Serving Suggestions